 10 Ways to Accomplish More with Only One Thing

 But that “one thing” has some practical application.
-Keeping our singular focus on Jesus this year, how can we “accomplish” more by using the one thing principle?
+Keeping our singular focus on Jesus, how can we “accomplish” more by using the one thing principle?
 Here are some questions and suggestions to get you started.
 Some are general, others more specialized:

 - What is one thing I can do to make a difference this year?
 (There are probably many, but for now, focus only on one thing).